ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 .. description:
 .. type: text

-.. admonition:: Draft

-   Please do not share or link.

 Keras_ is awesome.
 It is a very well-designed library that clearly abides by its `guiding principles`_ of modularity and extensibility, and allows us to easily assemble powerful, complex models from primitive building blocks.